15 Mistakes I Made in Japan (So You Don't Have To)

 It rains in Japan.
 A lot.
 Even in “dry” seasons.

-June is the rainy season, but I've been caught in surprise downpours in March, October, and even January.
+June is the rainy season, but surprise downpours hit in March, October, and even January.
 Convenience store umbrellas cost ¥500 and break on the first gust of wind.

 A lightweight folding umbrella weighs nothing and saves you from either getting soaked or collecting a growing pile of broken konbini umbrellas.